Stay cool AND healthy with salad recipes perfect for summer!

 10. Panzanella Salad

-My Panzenella Salad recipe is a family favorite that is so easy my son often makes it when it’s his turn to cook.
+My Panzanella Salad recipe is a family favorite that is so easy my son often makes it when it’s his turn to cook.
 This salad is also one of the main reasons I grow cucumbers and tomatoes in our garden — we love it that much!
 To make it a main course, we defrost a bag of pre-cooked shrimp in the refrigerator overnight then add them to the salad.
 Not into shrimp?
-Sliced chicken or steak are fantastic in it, too!
+Sliced chicken is fantastic in it, too!